Wind-WindKids/winding/samples/storycats/winding.md

 @image: Aria.cat.brown
 A swirl of cats climbing trees, kittens chasing each other.
 The air is empty.
 Only white, browns, grays, greens and blacks remain.
 Sky is full of cat constellations.

 --
-storycats_library: page, image, landscape-oriented, hidden --

-The cats kept a library, full of storybooks.

-@image: a library, all the books are brown, gray or black.

---
-storycats_oopsie: page, image, landscape-oriented, hidden --
-And if anything ever happened to a cat,

-@image: Twap, letter form, falling from a cliff, paws extended up, letters flying.

---
-trish_library: page, image, landscape-oriented, hidden --
-Trish would go to the library, open a right page, and read: "On the next day Twap ..."

-@image:
-Trish, on the table with a lamp, pawing a book and reading from a page, in the storybooks library full of brown, gray and black books.
-On the pages, a lot of small text, but the left page starts with larger: On the next day Twap

---
-storycats_back: page, image, landscape-oriented, hidden --
-And the cat would be back, with a turn of a page, even better than before.

-@image: Twap, shining

---
-aria_secured: page, image, landscape-oriented, hidden --
-And Aria, now a storycat, had a page too, safe and secure, and in that library.

-@image:
-Trish, on the table with a lamp, pawing a book and reading from a page, in the storybooks library full of brown, gray and black books.
-On the pages, a lot of small text, but the left page starts with larger heading: Aria.

---
-air_empty: page, image, landscape-oriented
---
-Everywhere, the storycats purred and celebrated.

-@image:
-Cats lounging, climbing, and playing in trees.
-No birds or butterflies remain.
-Only white, browns, grays, greens and blacks remain.
-Sky is full of cat constellations, even in daytime.

---
 constellations: page, image, landscape-oriented